jasonho318/110-lab-1/index.md

 # About [Me](/images/Headshot.jpg)
 Hi!
-I'm **Jason**. and I'm a 3rd year Math-CS student in CSE 110 for Spring 23-24.
+I'm **Jason**, and I'm a 3rd year Math-CS student in CSE 110 for Spring 23-24.
 I'm excited to learn all about what this course has to offer, whether it's from Professor Powell, my classmates, the resources available, or myself!
 If I were to describe myself with a quote, it would be:
 >"That's my favorite saying" -[~~Lebron~~ My Glorious Sunshine](https://www.youtube.com/watch?v=de_RFVywzO0)